 Dr. Nicky Lewis (Ph.D., Indiana University, 2015) is an Assistant Professor in the Department of Journalism & Media Management at the University of Miami’s School of Communication.
 Dr. Lewis’ program of research centers on social psychological processes and effects of the mass media.
 She is particularly interested in media consumption behavior, especially as it applies to contexts of reality television, sports, and video games.
 Current research projects include the emotional effects of social comparisons to and moral judgments of entertainment television characters, the influence of social identification and morality on sports fan behaviors, and the role of moral perspective taking on media selections and empathy responses to content.

-I received my Ph.D. in Mass Communication from Indiana University's Media School.
-Previously, I was a sports producer and training coordinator at several Cincinnati, Ohio television stations.
-In my time as a sports producer, I edited and produced nightly sportscasts and a weekly sports show.
-As a training coordinator, I led production workshops for the community and sponsored after school video clubs for local children.
-In my spare time, I enjoy all things sports and music (both as a participant and spectator).
+Dr. Lewis was previously a sports producer and training coordinator at several Cincinnati, Ohio television stations.
+In her time as a sports producer, she edited and produced nightly sportscasts and a weekly sports show.
+As a training coordinator, she led production workshops for the community and sponsored after school video clubs for local children.

 Sports and the Media

 Rubenking, B., & Lewis, N. (2016).
 The sweet spot: An examination of second screen sports viewing.
 International Journal of Sport Communication, 9, 424-439.

 Martins, N., Malacane, M., Lewis, N., & Kraus, A. J. (2016).
 A content analysis of teen parenthood in teen mom reality programming.
 Health Communication, 31(12), 1548-1556.

 Lewis, N., & Weaver, A. J. (2016).
 Emotional responses to social comparisons in reality television programming.
 Journal of Media Psychology, 28(2), 65-77.